 Can I Administer a Trust On My Own?

-One common question you may be wondering is: When the time comes, can I administer the Trust on my own, or do I need to hire an attorney to coach me through the trust administration process?
+One common question you may be wondering is: When the time comes, can I administer the trust on my own?
+Do I really need to hire an attorney to coach me through the trust administration process?

 Why Administer a Trust On Your Own?

 The number one reason why some people want to administer a trust on their own is to save the estate money.
 A typical trust administration may cost $5,000-10,000 or more, depending on the complexity of the work involved.
 Some successor trustees may want to save that money, especially if they’re also beneficiaries, and feel it would take away from their beneficial share.
 But as we will explain below, this is one area in which you do not want to skimp.

 There are other reasons people consider “do-it-yourself” trust administration.
 Maybe the estate has dwindled in size and few assets remain so the administration seems simple.
 Maybe you’ve been involved in other estate administrations and feel that you know what you’re doing.